How to Create and Export SRT Captions in Premiere Pro

 dWj94cqyHXX4nUaz6yz0PvLGSsy8VMiDXFrrUn2w1J5j1

-The standard Format for closed captions is CEA-708, so it will be best to select this option.
-This will depend on your region, but this is the standard in the United States.
+The standard format for closed captions is CEA-708, so it would be best to select this option.
+Your region may differ, but this is the standard in the United States.

 You can create custom Styles to be reused in the future, but we will leave this box checked at None.